hadley/adv-r/First-class-functions.md

     cube(2) # -> [1] 8
     cube(4) # -> [1] 64

 The ability to manage variables at two levels makes it possible to maintain the state across function invocations by allowing a function to modify variables in the environment of its parent.
 Key to managing variables at different levels is the double arrow assignment operator (`<<-`).
-Unlike the usual single arrow assignment (`<-`) that always assigns in the current environment, the double arrow operator will look keep looking up the chain of parent environments until it finds a matching name.
+Unlike the usual single arrow assignment (`<-`) that always assigns in the current environment, the double arrow operator will keep looking up the chain of parent environments until it finds a matching name.

 This makes it possible to maintain a counter that records how many times a function has been called, as shown in the following example.
 Each time `new_counter` is run, it creates an environment, initialises the counter `i` in this environment, and then creates a new function.